Tap Valves : Clockwise and Anti-Clockwise explained

 A Cold Valve opens Anti-clockwise (ACO) and a Hot Valve opens Clockwise (CO).

-BUT the Hot (CO) Valve USUALLY has a nick on every side of the nut to distinguish it from the Cold Valve of the same measurements / specifications.
+• Sometimes the seals underneath can be white or black in colour but as a rule of thumb the Hot (CO) Valve will also have a nick on every side of the nut to distinguish it from the Cold Valve of the same measurements / specifications.

 We tend to think that a Cold water feed needs a ‘Cold’ valve and a Hot water feed needs a ‘hot’ water valve and that is usually correct BUT there are exceptions e.g. where you have a two lever tap and BOTH levers turn in the SAME direction (in which case you require two Valves that Open in the Same direction (usually two Valves that open Anti-Clockwise e.g. ‘Cold’ and sometimes you have Bridge Lever Taps where both Levers are Horizontal in the ‘Closed / Off’ position and are turned towards the centre of the Tap to turn on, and the only way to achive this is by having a Valve that opens Clockwise on the Right Lever i.e. a ‘Hot’ CO Valve in the Cold Water Feed and a ‘Cold’ ACO Valve in the Hot Water Feed.